ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/git-hooks-enforce-commit-message-and-branch-name/index.md

 ## Sharing With Team Members

 You need to share your `~/hooks` folder.
-You can share with a git repository or you can send folder directly to your team.
+You can share with a git repository or you can send the folder directly to your team.